 The International Theatre Festival for Early Years "TAKE PART IN ART” organised by Teatr Małego Widza and co-financed by the City of Warsaw, is the first large event in Poland promoting the concept of “initiation theatre“– a theatre for children from the first year of life.

-TAKE PART IN ART will welcome 31 artists from 7 countries, around 5,5 thousand spectators, offer over 100 events, performances, workshops, conferences and meetings.
-From May to December 2015 the stage of Stara Prochownia will host numerous excellent European theatres, experts and practitioners ,who have been producing and performing for the youngest spectators for years and are undisputed authorities in this area.
+TAKE PART IN ART will welcome many artists from different countries, around 5 thousand spectators, offer many events, performances, workshops, conferences and meetings.
+From September to December 2017 the stage of Stara Prochownia will host numerous excellent European theatres, experts and practitioners ,who have been producing and performing for the youngest spectators for years and are undisputed authorities in this area.